 The peaks of the Lizard Range headwall are one the first spots to get kissed by the Sun's early morning rays.
 Best thing is, you can catch it all from the warm comfort of inside one of the many cafes and eateries along 2nd Avenue while hugging a hot mocha.

 Built it 1909, it's now home to Fernie's Government of BC Office.
-The grand stature and red bricks of the Fernie Courthouse provide dramatic contrast to the snowy vista surrounding it.
+The grand stature and red bricks of the Fernie Courthouse provides a dramatic contrast to the snowy vista surrounding it.

 Pick up a copy of the winter trail map and try a gentle or more challenge ascent on the Castle Mountain trails.
 It's hard to decide if the glimpses of town or a descent by fat bike is the bigger reward for the effort.